Legs Up the Wall

 - Sit down as close as you can to the wall next to the blanket.
 Lie down on your back, place your feet on the wall with your knees bent, and scoot your body over so that your bottom and lower back are on the blanket.

-- Sit with your bottom touching the wall, and then place your feet straight up, resting your heels on the wall.
-You can keep your arms by your sides, or by your head (this position will stretch your shoulders).
+- Adjust your body so that your butt is touching the wall, then place your feet straight up, resting your heels on the wall.
+You can keep your arms by your sides, or rest your palms underneath your head.

-- Close you eyes and allow your entire body to relax, feeling gravity pulling you down as the wall and blanket support you.
+- Close your eyes, and allow your entire body to relax, feeling gravity pulling you down as the wall and blanket support you.

 - Hold like this for several minutes or longer.